Viki-coding/Biology-Quiz/README.md

 5. Copy 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

 ### Acknowledging Contributions & Credits
-We followed along the CI instruction videos for the 'Love Running' site and created the basis of our site going through it step by step.
-We researched and copied the code for the 'Meet the Team' cards showing our healthcare professionals from W3 schools website.
+We gained inspiration from these tutorial videos on youtube: https://www.youtube.com/watch?v=MkvHPOT4RS8   How to HIDE and SHOW HTML using JavaScript https://www.youtube.com/watch?v=-oQnDrNzTTA.
+Hide and Show div using JavaScript | On Click Hide and Show Div[HowToCode School.com]

+We gained some inspiration from the CI instruction videos for the 'Love Maths' site.

 We got help with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutors, Ray, Gemma, Roo and Alan for their expertise and ability to explain some of the 'challenges' we encountered.
 Thanks our very supportive and positive facilitator Laura Maycock and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.